D2-mods/The-Workshop-Kitpack/d2-workshopkits/readme-kits.txt

 HEALING RAIN: Crystal healing shards rain down in a 12-ft. radius, lasting for 2 rounds.
 All creatures in the area are healed 3d8 Hit Points each round.

 Disadvantages:
+– May not use bladed weapons, other than short swords or daggers.
 – May not use the Lay On Hands ability.
 – May not use the Stunning Blow ability.
-– May not wear gauntlets or bracers.

 ==================================================